 You’ll be travelling more slowly than some traffic, so it’s advisable (where safe) to pull over and let the queue through.
 Rule 169 of the Highway Code states that you should “not hold up a long queue of traffic, especially if you are driving a large or slow-moving vehicle.
 Check your mirrors frequently, and if necessary, pull in where it is safe and let traffic pass.”

-Always consider current conditions – just because a speed limit is there, that doesn’t mean it is a safe target.
+Always consider the current conditions too – a useful caravan towing tip to remember is that just because a speed limit is there, that doesn’t mean it is a safe target.

 A speed limit of 30mph (48km/h) applies to all single and dual carriageways with street lights, unless there are signs that indicate otherwise.